 Problem: I Don’t Know What to Do When Taking Breaks

 Not all breaks fit perfectly into a schedule, and they don’t need to.

 For some, planning downtime isn’t an option because your routine changes on the fly.
-Perhaps you are at the whim of clients’ availability, or you have to operate around your child’s naptime.
+Perhaps you are at the whim of clients’ availability, or you must operate around your child’s naptime.

 For others, scheduling feels too restrictive.
-If 2:30 rolls around and you are hitting a creative groove, you may not want to interrupt your flow just for the sake of an agenda.
+For example, if 2:30 rolls around and you are hitting a creative groove, you may not want to interrupt your flow just for an agenda.

-It’s valuable to be able to take a break spontaneously, such as when you’re feeling stuck, or when your boss cancels that meeting and you have a sudden block of unexpected free time.
-But that leaves us to make a sudden decision about what to do during our respite.
-If we can’t come up with a restful activity quickly, we may be left feeling lost or like the time was “wasted.”
+It’s valuable to take a break spontaneously, such as when you’re feeling stuck or when your boss cancels that meeting and you have a sudden block of unexpected free time.
+But that leaves us to make a hasty decision about what to do during our respite.
+If we can’t find a relaxing activity quickly, we may feel lost or like the time was “wasted.”